tgteacher/numerical-methods-a1/README.md

 code passes them.
 To do so, you will have to install `pytest` and simply run `pytest tests` in the base directory of the assignment.

-Half of the tests will remain undisclosed until after the submission deadline.
-Undisclosed tests are meant to ensure that your solution doesn't hard code the specific values used in the tests.
-Undisclosed tests will look very similar to the disclosed ones.

 Your grade will be determined from the number of passing tests as returned by pytest.
 All tests will contribute equally to the final grade.
-For instance, if 20 tests are evaluated (including disclosed and undisclosed ones), and your solution passes 18 tests, then your grade will be 90%.
+For instance, if 20 tests are evaluated, and your solution passes 18 tests, then your grade will be 90%.

 ### Test environment and live feedback.